Morris Grant: Record

-Grant's official record is five wins (two by knockout) against 10 losses (he was KO-ed four times) and one draws.
+Grant's official record is five wins (two by knockout) against 10 losses (he was KO-ed four times) and one draw.
 He also recorded one newspaper decision win.

 Legacy & Honors

 In 2020 award-winning author Mark Allen Baker published the first comprehensive account of The World Colored Heavyweight Championship, 1876-1937, with McFarland & Company, a leading independent publisher of academic & nonfiction books.
 This history traces the advent and demise of the Championship, the stories of the talented professional athletes who won it, and the demarcation of the color line both in and out of the ring.

-For decades the World Colored Heavyweight Championship was a useful tool to combat racial oppression-the existence of the title a leverage mechanism, or tool, used as a technique to counter a social element, “drawing the color line.”
+For decades the World Colored Heavyweight Championship was a useful tool to combat racial oppression-the existence of the title was a leverage mechanism, or tool, used as a technique to counter a social element, “drawing the color line.”